What is Sales Rank Express?

 Your search—the search itself, not the results—is recorded and stored at Sales Rank Express so you can return to specific pages, either with bookmarks or with navigation buttons.
 (Without this, S.R.E.’s cobbled results pages cause navigation problems in various browsers.)
 This information is kept at least a month.
 It is available to you and to others with whom you share the page URL.

-After you’ve activated tracking of an item, Sales Rank Express keeps a record of up to a week of sales ranks to produce the Rank Tracking chart.
+When you activate tracking of an item, Sales Rank Express logs the added item and starts keeping a record of up to a week of its sales ranks to produce the Rank Tracking chart.
 This chart is available to anyone who runs a search that includes that item in results.